fanshiqing/CityPathQuery/README.md

 CityPathQuery
 =============
-This is a project of SoftWare Engeneering Courses, Nanjing University, develop by Shiqing Fan, Jianfeng Dong and Xingkun Gao, and Shiqing Fan is the leader of this group.
+This is a project of SoftWare Engeneering Courses, Nanjing University, developed by Shiqing Fan, Jianfeng Dong and Xingkun Gao, and Shiqing Fan is the leader of this group.
 This project's fundmental functions has been finished in June 6, 2014.